The best hotels in Novi Sad

 Skip the idea of a 'romantic City Center hotel' unless you're both heavy sleepers.
 Trg Slobode on a Friday night in summer is loud until 2am.
 Square Nine Novi Sad is quiet and upscale at $175-230/night, but for true romance the fortress or Futog beat it on atmosphere every time.

-Novi Sad's best neighborhoods
+Novi Sad's best hotel regions

 Start your search in the City Center or around Trg Slobode. that's where you get the best access to everything.
 Petrovaradin is worth it if you want the fortress on your doorstep and don't mind crossing the bridge.